h c s

 Anti-theft or security carry-on luggage

 The most secure luggage design for carry-on luggage or a checked bag has two key features.
 First, it should be made of a solid material like PVC, polycarbonate, or similar materials.
 This solid material is puncture-proof.
 The next must-have feature is that the bag clasps shut.
 Zippers can break and can be breached by a crook using a pen to poke through the teeth of the zipper.
-A quick guiding of the zipper pulls over the pucture hole then reseals the breached zipper.
+A quick guiding of the zipper pulls over the puncture hole and then reseals the breached zipper.
 Bags with clasp closures typically have locking clamp-style locks.

 More Articles You May Like